Wa Melbourne Ikebana Festival is pleased to present an opportunity for ceramic artists to create artworks to inspire ikebana artists.

 Although there are many ceramic art exhibitions, this project established in Melbourne by ikebana artists is internationally and historically distinctive.
 I really look forward to seeing the development of this exhibition as well as the future of Australia’s own ceramic art that may be different from that of Japanese ceramic art.

-Curators: Ryoko Winstanley (Chief Curator), Shoan Lo, Sue Healey & Shoto Duke (Ikebana Artists)
+Curators: Ryoko Winstanley (Chief Curator), Shoan Lo & Sue Healey (Ikebana Artists)